bariloce/TeamCity-MS-Teams-Notifier/README.md

 * This is an Eclipse project.
 * Clone the repository and set the `teamcity.home` property in the `build.xml` to your TeamCity server's home directory (Windows users, use forward slashes in the path, e.g. `C:/TeamCity`).
 * To open the project in Eclipse go to _File -> Import -> General -> Existing Projects into Workspace -> Select root directory_.
 Navigate to the folder with the cloned source code.
 You can consider to use the Mylyn Github connector for Eclipse.
-* Set the `TEAMCITY_HOME` classpath variable under Eclipse preferences to the same location as above.
 * Check that Eclipse knows where to find a JDK (under Installed JREs in the Java section of Eclipse preferences).
 * On Windows make sure that you have `JAVA_HOME` variable set to where your JDK is installed, e.g. `C:\Program Files\Java\jdk1.7.0_51`.
 * To release the project as a TeamCity plugin right click on `build.xml` and select _Run As -> 2 Ant Build_.
 Check the release target and run.
 The plugin package will be created under a `build` folder.